 - Right to object to certain automated decision making.

 1. Planning: Kickstart your planning

-I would highly recommend taking the time to watch Janrain’s video – Kickstart Your GDPR planning part 1 below.
-As it outlines a practical roadmap that you can modify for your organisation to come up with a plan on how to implement GDPR and be compliant.
 The key to this is a data audit and knowing clearly what data you hold and the level of exposure you have to data breaches.

-Another excellent video that goes into a lot of practical detail on the way the new legislation works can be found below and is well worth watching:
+An excellent video that goes into a lot of practical detail on the way the new legislation works can be found below and is well worth watching:

 It is also important to bring all your personnel up to date on the new legislation.
 There are some good courses been offered by ActOn which cover a range of levels and expertise and well worth a look.